The White Ribbon Association Archives contain the records from it’s formation in 1876 to the present day.

 - The National British Women’s Total Abstinence Union (NBWTAU) 1926 – 1993

 - The Women’s Total Abstinence Educational Union (WTAEU) 1926 – Present.
-The WTAEU ran in tandum with the NBWTAU.
+Ran in tandem with the NBWTAU

 - The White Ribbon Association (WRA) 1993 – Present

-The BWTA became the foremost women’s temperance organisation in Britain, as well as an integral part of the temperance and other social movements in the nineteenth and twentieth century.
-From the records we can learn about the lives of the women involved, as well as the rise and decline of the temperance movement and the growth of women’s social and public roles since 1876.
+From these records we can learn about the lives of the women involved, as well as the rise and decline of the temperance movement and the growth of women’s social and public roles since 1876.